-These Chicken Enchiladas are the most delicious version of the popular Mexican recipe and they are super easy to prepare.
+These are the best ever Chicken Enchiladas because they are the most delicious version of the popular Mexican recipe.
+They are super easy to prepare too.
 Cater the amount of spice in the recipe to be as mild or hot as you like!
 Make homemade enchilada sauce to send them into a new realm of delicious.

 Chicken Enchiladas are one of those dinners that everyone loves.
 This popular Mexican dish is loved and devoured by all, whether kid, adult, Mexican, American or any other variety of human.
 It is such a staple dinner and I don’t know anyone who loves to cook who does not have a go-to chicken enchilada recipe.